sysco-middleware/KGO/CONTRIBUTING.md

 -   Try not to pollute your pull request with unintended changes–keep them simple and small
 -   Try to share which browsers your code has been tested in before submitting a pull request

-## CSS naming guidelines
+## CSS framework

-We make use of the [BECM naming guidelines](https://github.com/jeroenrinzema/BECM).
-These guidelines define how class names are constructed and used.

-> 🚧 The prefix of this project is: `cp`
+We make use of the CSS framework [Spectre](https://picturepan2.github.io/spectre).
+When submitting a UI change make sure to use this framework whenever plausible.